AndrewSmithDev/labnetik-test-prototype/README.md

 ## Phase 1

-In this phase we will allow adding custom text fields to the compressive strength tests.
+In this phase we will allow adding custom text (string) fields to the compressive strength tests.
 During this phase we will not be concerned with the complete base tests (and by extention we will not be concerned with the test kernal or stock fields), instead the CS test will be used in its place.

 In this phase we will allow custom string/text fields to be added to a custom test configuration.
 Those custom fields will then be appended to the CS form and stored in the DB.